SmailDISCORD/SmailDISCORD/README.md

 - 👋 Hi, I’m @SmailDISCORD
 - 👀 I’m interested in programming👍
-- 🌱 I’m currently learning...
-IDK(
+- 🌱 I am currently in the 7th grade🥎
-- 💞️ I’m looking to collaborate on ...
-IDK(
+- 💞️ I am looking for opportunities to collaborate in BDScript
-- 📫 How to reach me ...
-IDK(
+- 📫 How to contact me?
+You can contact me via my discord Smail#0427.
+I will answer all your questions there!

 <!---
 SmailDISCORD/SmailDISCORD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.